Jojoooo1/hyperledger-logistic-tech-challenge/README.md

 Organized by Intelipost, in partnership with Oracle Brasil and Abralog, 50 participants had been selected for a 2-day event in Hackathon format, for developing a solutions using Blockchain technology for logistics.

 ### Technical approach
 The project has been developed using Hyperledger Fabric and Hyperledger composer.
-The network is build on top of a swarn network for being able to have 3 node running on different places.<br/><br/>
+The network is build on top of a swarn network for being able to have 3 nodes running on different places.<br/><br/>
 Script approach: <br/>
 `build.sh`: Change bin path to your corresponding path.<br/> This script will generate crypto and channel artifacts necessary for creating the network.
 It will also create a toSendAfterBuild folder containing those artifacts for other node to be able to start their corresponding docker container.<br/>